 - Population Growth: The results of the Ottawa Ward Boundary Review 2020 are meant to last for at least three municipal elections (2022, 2026 and 2030) and, perhaps, a fourth municipal election in 2034.
-The target election for an evaluation of effective representation will be 2026.
+The target election for an evaluation of effective representation is 2026.
 This allows for Ottawa’s expected growth to be factored into ward boundary calculations.

 - Balancing the Components of Effective Representation: While all components of effective representation must be taken into consideration, they are not all equal.
 Voter parity, respecting communities of interest, and well-defined, coherent ward boundaries are the most important components.

-- Complete background research
+- Completed background research

-- Develop population projections
+- Developed population projections

-- Develop options for re-aligning Ottawa’s wards
+- Developed five options for re-aligning Ottawa’s wards

 - Beate Bowron, Beate Bowron Etcetera (Project Manager and responsible for the public consultation process)